litmuschaos/litmus-docs/website/docs/concepts/probes.md

 ### **promProbe**

 The `promProbe` allows users to run Prometheus queries and match the resulting output against specific conditions.
-The intent behind this probe is to allow users to define metrics-based SLOs in a declarative way and determine the experiment verdict based on its success.
+The intent behind this probe is to allow users to define metrics-based SLOs in a declarative way and determine the fault verdict based on its success.
 The probe runs the query on a Prometheus server defined by the `endpoint`, and checks whether the output satisfies the specified `criteria`.

 The promql query can be provided in the `query` field.
 In the case of complex queries that span multiple lines, the `queryPath` attribute can be used to provide the link to a file consisting of the query.
-This file can be made available in the experiment pod via a ConfigMap resource, with the ConfigMap being passed in the ChaosEngine OR the ChaosExperiment CR.
+This file can be made available in the fault pod via a ConfigMap resource, with the ConfigMap being passed in the ChaosEngine OR the ChaosExperiment CR.

 > **NOTE:** `query` and `queryPath` are mutually exclusive.